 Pine and cinnamon scents can boost focus, lavender promotes relaxation and positive energies, peppermint will give a jolt of energy and citrus can both wake you up and lift your spirits.

 That doesn’t mean you should blast your workspace with various colognes and perfumes.
 Instead, it’s best to inject subtle hints using an essential oil diffuser, plug-in sprayers or even scented candles.
+Check with your staff to make sure no one has allergies or sensitivities to fragrances.

 6. Air Quality